 The Fund may enter into bilateral and tri-party repurchase agreements.
 In a typical Fund repurchase agreement, the Fund enters into a contract with a broker, dealer, or bank (the "counterparty" to the transaction) for the purchase of securities or other assets.
 The counterparty agrees to repurchase the securities or other assets at a specified future date, or on demand, for a price that is sufficient to return to the Fund its original purchase price, plus an additional amount representing the return on the Fund's investment.
 Such repurchase agreements economically function as a secured loan from the Fund to a counterparty.
 If the counterparty defaults on the repurchase agreement, the Fund will retain possession of the underlying securities or other assets.
 If bankruptcy proceedings are commenced with respect to the seller, realization on the collateral by the Fund may be delayed or limited and the Fund may incur additional costs.
 In such case, the Fund will be subject to risks associated with changes in market value of the collateral securities or other assets.
+The Fund intends to enter into repurchase agreements only with brokers, dealers, or banks or other permitted counterparties after the Adviser (or GPIM) evaluates the creditworthiness of the counterparty.
 The Fund will not enter into repurchase agreements with the Adviser or GPIM or their affiliates.
 Except as provided under applicable law, the Fund may enter into repurchase agreements without limitation.